awmottaz/tonymottaz.com/src/about.md

 Hi!
 I'm Tony.
 I am a front end web developer based in Minnesota.

-This is my personal blog where I write about whatever I happen to be interested in.
-Maybe you will find it interesting, too.
+This is my personal website.
+I write [blog posts](/blog) occasionally, and sometimes include some other stuff, too.

-## How this site is built
+## Colophon

 I use [11ty](https://www.11ty.dev/) to write and build this website.
-It is deployed to [Vercel](https://vercel.com/).
+It is deployed to [Render](https://render.com).
+This website has no tracking, analytics, cookies, or page view counting.

 The source code can be found in [this GitHub repository](https://github.com/awmottaz/tonymottaz.com).

-This website has no tracking, analytics, cookies, or page view counting.
-Vercel provides me with [runtime server logs](https://vercel.com/docs/concepts/observability/runtime-logs).
-As far as I can tell, there is no identifying information available in those logs, and I can only see the most recent hour of logs.
-I almost never look at them anyway — I don't want to know anything about you.
+The fonts you see on this site are [Haskoy](https://haskoy.ertekinn.com) and [Brutalist Mono](https://github.com/BRUTALISM/Brutalist).

+The primary color scheme is based on [Flexoki](https://stephango.com/flexoki).
+Code blocks use the [a11y-dark theme by Eric Bailey](https://github.com/ericwbailey/a11y-syntax-highlighting).

 ## Site accessibility